Can Vegans Drink Wine?

 Animal Products in Wine

 Is all wine vegan?
 Wine is indeed made of only grapes and that’s why it’s correct to assume it to be vegan-friendly.
 However, before we jump the gun, it’s also important to look at another aspect.
-Wine is made using a special process known as the fining process.
-This is where certain animal products may sometimes be used.
-They’re called fining agents and may include fish guts or egg.

-Why is Most Wine Not Vegan?
+Why Most Wine is Not Vegan

 In other words, to get the wine of your choice, you need to compromise with certain factors and allow the entry of fining agents into your favorite beverage.
 Thus, the fining process containing animal products is, well, a necessity.